 To fix the “MSVCR100.dll is missing” error, you should reinstall the MSVCR100.dll file in your computer.
 So you can download the Microsoft Visual C++ 2010 Redistributable Package, which contains the file that you need.
 To do so, follow these steps:

 - You should know the system type (32-bit or 64-bit) with your computer.
-If you’ve already known, you can skip to step 2.
+If you already know this, you can skip to step 2.

 Then you should be able to see the 32-bit or 64-bit system type.